 Read about parents’ obligations towards their children on the InfoFinland web page Bringing up children in Finland.

 Maintenance liability of the spouses

 Each spouse must, according to their abilities, take part in the family’s shared finances and the subsistence of the spouses.
 If one of the spouses does not work outside the home, the wealthier spouse must cover, for example, food and clothes.

 When a married woman has a baby, her husband is automatically named as that child's father in the Population Information System.
 Both parents will be registered as the child’s guardians.

 A married couple can adopt a child together.
 Adoption is enacted in the Adoption Act.
-If you are interested in adoption, ask the social services of your municipality for more information.
+If you are interested in adoption, ask the family law services (perheoikeuspalvelut) of your area for more information.